Adldap2/Adldap2-Laravel/README.md

 ```

 Now when you visit your site, a user account will be created (if one doesn't exist already)
-with a random password and then automatically logged in.
+with a random 16 character string password and then automatically logged in.
 Neat huh?

 #### Login Limitation Filter